tls-attacker/Censor-Scanner/README.md

  -threads 100
 ```

-This scans the TLS-Server running at localhost:443 for its acceptance of TLS censorship circumventino techniques.
+This scans the TLS-Server running at localhost:443 for its acceptance of TLS censorship circumvention techniques.
 The test strength is set to 1 for a fast execution in this example.

 ## Dockerfiles